mswhitby/classroom/_docs/classes/6th.md

 The event will be Tuesday, January 27, 2026, at 6pm.
 We'll meet here in my room.
 You can also earn volunteer hours.

+## Agenda

+### 1. Vibe Coding Project Submission

+Please use this [link]() to submit your [Vibe Coding Project: Build a Helpful App](https://github.com/mswhitby/classroom/blob/main/_docs/classes/6th.md#1-vibe-coding-project-build-a-helpful-app).

+### 2. Journal

+- Complete your journal entry for this week if you have not completed it yet.
+- The journal entry was assigned [Monday, January 20, 2026](https://github.com/mswhitby/WHSTechNotes/blob/main/journal.md#january-20-2026).

+### 3. Missing Work

+If you complete any missing work, you must email me at <dwhitby@judsonisd.org> to let me know.
+If you do not email me, I will not know you've made up work and your make-up work will not be graded.

 ----

 # January 20, 2026